 When monoclonal antibodies attach to the spike protein, they can block the virus's ability to enter cells — and slow down the infection.

 In 2020, the FDA authorized several different monoclonal antibodies to treat COVID-19.
 UPMC received two monoclonal antibody infusion treatment products.
-One of these drugs is bamlanivimab, while the other is a combination of the drugs casirivimab and imdevimab.
+One of these treatments is sotrovimab, while the other is a combination of the drugs casirivimab and imdevimab.

-According to a study from the New England Journal of Medicine, early clinical data show that monoclonal antibodies can successfully cut COVID-19 hospitalization rates.
-Clinical trials for bamlanivimab and casirivimab/imdevimab have shown that these treatments can decrease hospitalizations and emergency department visits.
+According to a study from the New England Journal of Medicine, early clinical data show that monoclonal antibodies can successfully reduce COVID-19 hospitalization rates.
+Clinical trials have shown that these treatments can decrease hospitalizations and emergency department visits.
 They can also reduce the amount of virus found in an infected person's blood.
-Clinical trials of monoclonal antibodies are ongoing.

 It isn't yet known if monoclonal antibodies protect against future COVID-19 infections.